 Wimbledon College of Arts has a range of specialist facilities and workshops.
 From wood to metal work to the latest film, sound and digital technology.

 Film and Video Production

-Wimbledon students can borrow equipment such as laptops, data projectors, TVs, DSLR cameras, video cameras, lighting, sound recording equipment and more from our central loan store.
+Wimbledon students can borrow equipment such as laptops, data projectors, TVs, DSLR cameras, video cameras, lighting, sound recording equipment and more.

 Some of the money will go towards facilities and workshops that will support digital theatre, immersive and mixed reality technology.